spryker/spryker-docs/docs/dg/dev/troubleshooting/troubleshooting-general-technical-issues/could-not-resolve-host-zed-calls-are-forbidden-from-zed.md

 ---
-title: Exception with zed.calls.are.forbidden.from.zed
+title: Could not resolve host zed.calls.are.forbidden.from.zed
-description: The solution for the zed.calls.are.forbidden.from.zed .
+description: The solution for the zed.calls.are.forbidden.from.zed
 last_updated: Nov 24, 2023
 template: troubleshooting-guide-template
 related: